- Why and how do people get into debt?

 If you’re depressed, you might not have the energy or motivation to keep track of your money.
 If you’re going through a manic episode, you may make rash or unwise decisions with your spending.
 If you need time off work or a hospital stay, you may be faced with a sudden reduction in income and difficulty keeping up with your bills.

 Some mental health problems (and conditions such as dementia) may make it difficult or impossible for you to make decisions about money.
 The ability to make decisions is known as mental capacity.
-If you don’t have mental capacity, someone else may have to make decisions on your behalf.
-Our page on mental capacity has more information, including ways to plan ahead in case you become unable to make your own decisions.
+Someone else may have to make decisions on your behalf if you don't have mental capacity.
+Our page on mental capacity has more information, including ways to plan in case you become unable to make your own decisions.

 How can debt affect your mental health?

-A study from the Royal College of Psychiatrists found that half of all adults with a debt problem are also living with mental ill-health.
+A study from the Royal College of Psychiatrists around Debt and mental health found that half of all adults with a debt problem also live with mental ill-health.
 This ranged from a consistent feeling of anxiety and low mood to a diagnosed mental health condition.

 Debt can make you feel anxious, especially if you don’t have support from friends or family or from your creditors.
 Debt can be a considerable burden, made worse by dealing with it alone.